7 Signs of Chronic Burnout You Shouldn’t Ignore

 3. You Feel Disconnected From Yourself

-You may struggle to know what you want, or feel emotionally numb.
+Burnout also affects your connection to yourself, which means struggling to know what you want, or feel emotionally numb.

-"I don't even know who I am anymore."
+"I don't even know who I am or what I like to do anymore."

 "I feel disconnected from myself or my life."